oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    **d.
 Copy the keystore files to the second Oracle RAC node.**

-   This is not applicable for the Source Database used in this lab.
+   This is not applicable for the source database used in this lab.

-   However follow the below steps in case you have RAC Source Database.
+   However follow the below steps in case you have RAC source database.

    If you configured the keystore in a shared file system for Oracle RAC then no action is required.